Earthfill/Earthfill/README.md

 <h1 align="center">Hi there 👋, I'm Kingslee😀</h1>

-<p align="center"><b>Kingslee is an aspiring Software Engineer with over a year of experience as a full-stack developer.
+<p align="center"><b>Kingslee is a Software Engineer with over a year of experience as a full-stack developer.
 Eager to build innovative and cutting-edge business solutions for various users globally to solve real-world problems.
 I develop scalable web products using my stack.</b></p>

 #### Technologies and Tools